Codecademy/docs/content/language-agnostic/encyclopedia/what-is-a-terminal.md

 ## Notable Examples

 The terminal program has a different name according to the operating system you are using.

-With the MacOS, the command line is known as the *Terminal* while with Windows, it is known as *cmd*.
+- On MacOS, the command line is known as the *Terminal*.
+- On Windows, it is known as *cmd*.
+- On Linux, there are gnome-terminal, konsole, xterm, rxvt, kvt, nxterm, and eterm.